 These findings demonstrate that there are various cautious driving habits common with many drivers that could prove dangerous on the roads.
 The results suggest that Sheffield, Nottingham and Edinburgh are three of the main cities where cautious driving techniques are most prevalent, possibly due to road layouts and infrastructure or just being hotbeds for nervous drivers.

 Avoid driving so slowly that it can be dangerous, or being too hesitant when pulling out at a junction, to reduce the chance of a collision.
-You can also protect yourself financially should you be involved in an accident with someone driving so cautiously they pose a high risk, with temporary vehicle insurance from Dayinsure.
+You can also protect yourself financially should you be involved in an accident with someone driving so cautiously they pose a high risk, with temporary car insurance from Dayinsure.